bevyengine/bevy/release-content/migration-guides/observer_triggers.md

 is now of type `Option<Entity>`.
 If you were checking for `Entity::PLACEHOLDER`, migrate to handling the `None` case.
 If you were not checking for `Entity::PLACEHOLDER`, migrate to unwrapping, as `Entity::PLACEHOLDER` would have caused a panic before, at a later point.

+The method `Trigger::observer` has been renamed to `On::observer_entity`, to make it less prominent.
+This is rarely useful information for Bevy users.